tahoe-lafs/pycryptopp/README.ed25519.rst

+﻿

 =====================================================
  Python Bindings to Ed25519 Digital Signature System
 =====================================================

-This package provides python bindings to a C implementation of the Ed25519 public-key signature system [1]_.
-The C code is copied from the SUPERCOP benchmark suite [2]_, using the portable "ref" implementation (not the high-performance assembly code), and is very similar to the copy in the NaCl library [3]_.
-The C code is in the public domain [4]_.
-This python binding is released under the MIT license [5]_.
+This package provides python bindings to a C implementation of the Ed25519 public-key signature system ¹_.
+The C code is copied from the SUPERCOP benchmark suite ²_, using the portable "ref" implementation (not the high-performance assembly code), and is very similar to the copy in the NaCl library ³_.
+The C code is in the public domain ⁴_.
+This python binding is released under the MIT license ⁵_.

 With this library, you can quickly (2ms) create signing+verifying keypairs, derive a verifying key from a signing key, sign messages, and verify the signatures.
 The keys and signatures are very short, making them easy to handle and incorporate into other protocols.
-All known attacks take at least 2^128 operations, providing the same security level as AES-128, NIST P-256, and RSA-3072.
+All known attacks take at least 2¹²⁸ operations, providing a security level comparable to AES-128, NIST P-256, and RSA-3248.

 Speed and Key Sizes